eqmvii/eve-simple-price-checker/README.md

 # Eve-Prices

-A Node/React application that pulls select market data from the EVE Online API.
+A Node/React application that pulls and processes market data from the EVE Online [Swagger API](https://esi.tech.ccp.is/latest/).

+Allows a user to search for market prices (by item name or type_id), and has a persistent quickbar that uses sessionStorage to remember item choices.
+Prices are calculated by pulling all market orders (generally 300,000+) in the game's main trade region, then calculating the highest buy order and lowest sell order for each selected item.

-The original version was a learning project for the EVE API that just displayed mineral prices, and was ugly/verbose.
-It has since been udpated to include search and persistent quickbar features that are somewhat less terrible.
+The original version was a project to learn about the EVE API, and just displayed mineral prices.
+It was ugly/verbose.
+The quickbar and search were bolted on top of that, so the code is a little clunky.

 See it live: https://prices-eve.herokuapp.com